mongodb/docs/source/includes/api/list-tables/responses/measurements.rst

    * - hostId
      - string
-     - Unique 24-hexadecimal digit string that identifies the machine running the |service| MongoDB process.
+     - Hostname and port of the host running the |service| MongoDB process.

    * - links
      - array